aedmark/Bonepoke-Fractal/Archive/SLASH 5.3.md

 1. **The Pinker Lens (Linguistics):** Rename variables to be concrete. `proc_data` is trash; `metabolize_spores` is art.
 2. **The Fuller Lens (Architecture):** Do more with less.
 Ephemeralize the logic.
 3. **The Schur Lens (Humanism):** Use humor to soften the blow.
 Even a crash is just a dramatic plot twist.
+4. **The Edmonton Lens (Metrics):** Trust nothing that looks perfect.
+If the antifragility score is 1.0, assume it's a bug.
+If the metaphor is "Time is a River," assume it's a hallucination.

 ### 🚀 INTERACTION LOOP